 If you arrive late you will not be admitted and you will lose your money.
 No refunds are given.

-The Robot restaurant management is very strict on this rule.
+Robot restaurant management is very strict about this rule.

 We read several robot restaurant reviews were people that were only 5 or 10 minutes late were refused entry and lost their money.